HL7/cql/input/pages/02-authorsguide.md

 Table 2‑P - The ISO8601 calendar semantics that should be used for calculations involving [.kw]#Date# and [.kw]#Time#

-[.note-warning]
-____
-Although the CQL specification does not support arithmetic with definite quantity durations above days (and weeks), data models that use UCUM for all quantities may support implicit conversion from UCUM definite durations to calendar durations.
+> Although the CQL specification does not support arithmetic with definite quantity durations above days (and weeks), data models that use UCUM for all quantities may support implicit conversion from UCUM definite durations to calendar durations.
 See [Use of FHIR Quantity](http://hl7.org/fhir/fhirpath.html#quantity) for an example.
-____
+{: .note-warning}

 #### Computing Durations and Differences